OpenWaterFoundation/owf-infomapper-poudre/workflow/BasinEntities/Physical-Basins/layers/huc10.md

 # Layer:  HUC10 Basins

-The HUC10 Basins layer contains data for Hydrologic Unit Code (HUC) basin from the United States Geological Survey (USGS).
+The HUC10 Basins layer contains data for Hydrologic Unit Code (HUC) basins from the United States Geological Survey (USGS).
 HUC basins are often used when working with hydrologic and environmental data.
-This 10-digit layer contains sub-basins from the 8-digit Cache la Poudre Basin.
+This layer contains 10-digit HUC sub-basins within the 8-digit HUC Cache la Poudre Basin.

 ## Data Sources